abicas/tinyyolov2-movidius-aws/README.md

 .
 .
 ````
 Below some results from this run.
 It has missed some logos, specially Apple and Sprite, while found some blurred and hidden ones.
-Once Yolo focus is speed sometimes missing some detections is ok:
+Once Yolo focus is speed, sometimes missing some detections is ok:
 ![results darkflow](images/sample01.png)

 High-res versions of these images can be seen in `inference_results`folder.

-Once we have tested and checked that the model is workign as desired, we need to convert it first to Tensorflow to be able to move it to Raspberry Pi with Movidius.
+Once we have tested and checked that the model is working as desired, we need to convert it first to Tensorflow to be able to move it to Raspberry Pi with Movidius.
 Let's run the command below and check the results under `~/darkflow/built_graph/`:

 ````
 python3 flow --model ../darknet/cfg/yolov2-tiny-logos.cfg --load ../darknet/backup/yolov2-tiny-logos_15300.weights